ngs-docs/angus/feel-free-to-reach-out.md

 ---

 ### [Marian L. Schmidt](https://marschmi.github.io/marschmi.github.io/)
-- My research focuses on how the environment influencces bacterial community composition and the evolution of aquatic bacterial communities.
-I have experience with (and am happy to help others) with 16S rDNA data amplicon data sets and recovering genomes from complex metagenomic data.
+- My research focuses on the ecology & evolution of aquatic bacterial communities.
+Specifically, I'm interested in the drivers of community composition and the controls on bacterial genome size.
+I have experience (& am happy to help others!) with 16S rRNA amplicon data sets and recovering & refining genomes from complex metagenomic sequencing data sets.
   - contact: [@micro_marian](https://twitter.com/micro_marian); marschmi "at" utexas "dot" edu
 ---